 A Detailed Definition Of Cultural Awareness

 Cultural awareness involves raising people’s understanding of the influence our culture has on how we do things, including how we communicate, what foods we eat, or even how we go about our work.
-Being culturally aware means recognising that not every person will do things in the same manner as we do.
+Being culturally aware means understanding why cultural diversity is important and recognising that not every person will do things in the same manner as we do.
 Being mindful of this diversity allows us to be more respectful of the way others operate based on their cultural backgrounds.
 While you may not be intimately familiar with other cultures, if you at least understand your own culture and how it affects you, you can take the first step in developing a sense of cultural awareness when it comes to interacting with people who may have a different background than yourself.